rustybucket-cloud/tarantula/README.md

 Tarantula lets you run web apps like desktop applications.
 It was inspired by the web app experience on [Omarchy](https://github.com/basecamp/omarchy).

-Open the web apps from your application launcher and from the command line.
+Open web apps from your application launcher and from the command line.

 A Chromium-based browser is required (Chrome, Edge, Brave, Arc, Vivaldi) to be installed on your system.